Autodesk-Forge/forge-api-dotnet-client/samples/2legged-vb/README.md

 ### Run the App
 * Run the app from Visual Studio.
-* If you want to run it from the command line,follow these instructions:
+* If you want to run it from the command line, follow these instructions:

   1. Go back on the Console window you opened previously,
   2. Go in the directory where is the sample, for example: ``` cd "\Users\cyrille\Documents\Visual Studio 2015\Projects\forge-api-dotnet-client\samples\2legged-vb" ```